Iberian plate: Cenozoic

-The rotation of the Iberia and its relation to the formation of the Pyrenees has been difficult to decipher with certainty.
-Detailed aeromagnetic measurements from the sea floor offshore of the Grand Banks of Newfoundland to show that Iberia moved as part of the African plate from late Cretaceous to mid-Eocene time, with a plate boundary extending westward from the Bay of Biscay.
+The rotation of Iberia and its relation to the formation of the Pyrenees has been difficult to decipher with certainty.
+Detailed aeromagnetic measurements from the sea floor offshore of the Grand Banks of Newfoundland show that Iberia moved as part of the African plate from late Cretaceous to mid-Eocene time, with a plate boundary extending westward from the Bay of Biscay.
 When motion along this boundary ceased, a boundary linking extension in the Kings Trough to compression along the Pyrenees came into existence.

 Since the late Oligocene, the Iberian plate has been moving as part of the Eurasian plate, with the boundary between Eurasia and Africa situated along the Azores–Gibraltar fracture zone.